scoutzxb/CscoreTool/README.md

 Input parameters

 a. windows.bed
 This file is to specify the genomic windows to analyze.
 It should be equal-length bed files covering the region of interest, presumably a whole chromosome or whole genome.
-An example hg19_chr1_10k.bed can be downloaded.
+An example hg19_chr1_10k.bed can be downloaded.These files can also be generatd using the generateEqualLengthBed.cpp program provided here.
+The chromosome size files used for generating windows.bed are also available for download.

 b. input.summary
 This file is the main input file for Hi-C interactions.
 We accept the same format as the HiCsummary file format for HOMER runHiCpca.pl.
 See http://homer.ucsd.edu/homer/interactions/HiCtagDirectory.html